ajv95/HR-Dashboard-Tableau/README.md

 ## 🧭 Summary View

+The dashboard is published via Tableau Public and can be found here: [View the Live HR Dashboard on Tableau Public](https://public.tableau.com/app/profile/aj.v3290/viz/HRDashboardTableauproject/HRSummary?publish=yes).

 The data used in this HR Dashboard project is generated using a combination of ChatGPT prompts and the Python Faker library.
 This dataset simulates a set of employee information typically found in HR systems, including demographics, job details, salary, performance evaluations, and attrition data.

 The generated data is designed to mimic real-world HR data, providing a rich dataset for analysis and visualization in Tableau.